PowerPC 7xx: PowerPC 750CXe

 750CXe (codename Anaconda), introduced in 2001, is a minor revision of 750CX to increase its clock speed to 700 MHz and memory bus from 100 MHz to 133 MHz.
 The 750CXe also features improved floating-point performance over the 750CX.
-Several iBook models and the last G3-based iMac have this processor.
+Several iBook models and the last G3-based iMacs have this processor.

 A cost reduced version of 750CXe, called 750CXr, has lower frequencies.

 Gekko

 Gekko is the IBM's custom central processor for the Nintendo GameCube game console.
-Based on a PowerPC 750CXe, it adds about 50 new instructions and a modified FPU capable of some SIMD functionality.
-It has 256 KiB of on die L2 cache, operates at 486 MHz with a 162 MHz memory bus, is fabricated by IBM on a 180 nm process.
+Based on the PowerPC 750CXe, it adds about 50 new instructions and a modified FPU capable of some SIMD functionality.
+It has 256 KiB of on die L2 cache, operates at 486 MHz with a 162 MHz memory bus, and is fabricated by IBM on a 180 nm process.
 The die size is 43 mm2.

 PowerPC 750FX

 The 750FX (code-named Sahara) came in 2002 and increased frequency up to 900 MHz, the bus speed to 166 MHz and the on-die L2 cache to 512 KiB.
 It also featured a number of improvements to the memory subsystem: an enhanced and faster (200 MHz) 60x bus controller, a wider L2 cache bus, and the ability to lock parts of the L2 cache.
 It is manufactured using a 0.13 μm copper based fabrication with Low-K dielectric and Silicon on insulator technology.
 750FX has 39 million transistors, a die size of 35 mm2 and consumes less than 4 W at 800 MHz at typical loads.
-It was the last G3 type processor used by Apple (employed on the iBook G3).
+It was the last G3 type processor used by Apple (employed on the final G3-based iBook models).

 A low powered version of 750FX is available called 750FL.

-750FX powers NASA's Orion Multi-Purpose Crew Vehicle.
-Orion is using Honeywell International Inc. flight computer originally built for Boeing's 787 jet airliner.
+The 750FX powers NASA's Orion Multi-Purpose Crew Vehicle.
+Orion is using Honeywell International Inc.'s flight computer that was originally built for Boeing's 787 jet airliner.